chuma-beep/Problem-Solving-Strategies/Getting-Started/Understand the problem.md

   - physical: 80

 The above requirements is our desired output.
 Now we have to individualy check if the players in the pool meet the required standards.
+That brings us to the next lesson [Psuedo code & Flowcharts](../Algorithms/Pseudocode%20and%20Flowchart/pseudocode.md)